 Countertop Painting Kit Reviews

 “We moved from our home almost exactly a year after using the Giani Granite countertop makeover kit on our kitchen counters.
 I’m sorry to say it–but I was NOT impressed with how well the countertops held up during that time.
 They were fine with regular wiping/cleaning, but some of the everyday wear-and-tear that countertops are exposed to was too hard on them.
 A pot lid, set on the counter, pulled up the top layer of paint.
 There were a few chips on the edges and the upper surface.
 We are a family of eight, and we use our kitchen hard…but I expected better durability.”

-Korrie would MAYBE use this again or recommend it: “With reservations, I might recommend it for use in a guest bathroom or something that didn’t get a lot of use.
+Korrie would MAYBE use this again or recommend it when painting kitchen countertops: “With reservations, I might recommend it for use in a guest bathroom or something that didn’t get a lot of use.
 I wouldn’t recommend it for a kitchen.”
 She rates the finish as a 2 (Poor.
 It didn’t last, had problems, etc.) “It didn’t last even a year!”

 “I referenced Gail’s tutorial from My Repurposed Life a lot as well as the DVD from the kit.
 I used the primer and then layered different colors from the kit using a sea sponge.
 I sanded in between layers and sealed with the protective coat in kit.
 It was really quite fun and made a big impact in a short period of time.”